 The Harvard Researcher Herbert Benson of The Benson-Henry Institute for Mind-Body Medicine did the following research into relaxation and mind-body medicine at the Massachusetts General Hospital, USA.

 Mind-body medicine is not a complimentary or alternative treatment as it is part of the present day holistic systems of orthodox medicine.
 It works well with and supports all forms of complementary and alternative therapies and natural remedies.
 In fact, relaxation and meditation are the ultimate natural solution.

 Herbert Benson is a pioneer in the field of mind-body medicine.
-His clinical work and research is based on the ability for various techniques and processes to turn on the relaxation response.
+His clinical work and research are based on the ability for various techniques and processes to turn on the relaxation response.

 Benson has explored a variety of meditative techniques, such as yoga, diaphragmatic breathing, meditation, repetitive prayer, chi gong, tai chi, progressive muscle relaxation, exercise, and knitting.